1. Blog

 By Julie Jaggernath

 An emergency budget is different than emergency savings.
-When your income is drastically reduced, as is the case for so many Canadians during the Covid-19 crisis, you’re essentially creating a plan for how to manage the little income and cash you have left.
+When your income is drastically reduced, you’re essentially creating a plan for how to manage the little income and cash you have left.
 Having a plan will make you feel more in control and your preparation will replace panic with patience.

 During a crisis, do all you can to look out for the well-being of yourself and your family.
-This might mean not cashing out your savings to make full payments on your credit card bills and other loans or debts.
+This might mean withdrawing cash to keep it on hand, but not using it to make full payments on your credit card bills and other loans or debts.
 Making partial payments will affect your credit score, but having cash to pay for essentials while you wait for income assistance, like EI (Employment Insurance), to start, is more important.

 Get Started Building an Emergency Budget